From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Introduction

+Furthermore, an unexpected and important application of the contravariant induction was found recently in~\cite{hl24}.
+Therein, the authors construct a $U(1)$-equivariant unital $*$-homomorphism $\mathcal{O}_N\to M_k(\mathcal{O}_M)$ whenver $M-1=k(N-1)$, which is a necessary condition given by K-theory.
+The construction is given by the contravariant functor applied to a non-injective admissible graph homomorphism.
+It clearly exemplifies in action the target-bijectivity condition, which is the pivotal condition of admissibility.
+This application of contravariant functoriality complements the application of covariant functoriality \cite{ht23} unravelling the unital \mbox{$*$-homomorphisms} $\mathcal{O}_M\to \mathcal{O}_N$ of Kawamura \cite[Lemma~2.1 and Section~6.1]{k-k09} (cf.~\cite[Section~3.3]{j-c77}) constructed whenever the same congruence $M-1=k(N-1)$, necessitated by K-theory, is satisfied.

+The second and principal outcome of this article are pushout-to-pullback theorems: for path algebras (Theorem~\ref{pushpullpaththm}), Leavitt path algebras (Theorem~\ref{main}), and graph C*-algebras (Theorem~\ref{c*cor}).
+These are key applications of the aforementioned contravariant-induction results.
+To the best of our knowledge, these are the first pushout-to-pullback theorems where pullbacks are surjective only on one side, as is the case in the mixed-pullback theorems of \cite{cht21} and~\cite{ht23}.
+However, even in these mixed-pullback theorems, gluing of vertices is not allowed, ruling out the above mentioned examples.
+It is worth mentioning here that one-surjective pullbacks of C*-algebras form an ideal setting for noncommutative topology, as the Mayer--Vietoris technology still works while new types of examples are within the scope of the theory.

-There is a natural question: does the path algebra and the Leavitt path algebra constructions give rise to functors from certain categories of graphs to the category of algebras?
-In~\cite{kr-g09} (see also~\cite{amp07}), sufficient conditions under which one obtains the covariant functoriality were found.
-In this paper, we study the {\em contravariant} functoriality of path algebras and Leavitt path algebras.
-Some results in this direction in the case of injective graph homomorphisms already appeared in the literature.
-The paper~\cite{cht21} introduces admissible inclusions, which are equivalent to quotient graphs by hereditary subsets known from the graph algebra theory\footnote{The name {\em quotient graph} comes from the fact that its Leavitt path algebra is a quotient algebra.
-However, since the quotient of a given graph by a hereditary subset is in fact its subgraph, this nomenclature might be misleading.} (see, e.g.~\cite[Definition~2.4.1]{aasm17}).
-Our motivation comes from the theory of \mbox{$q$-de}\-formations of algebras of functions on certain compact topological spaces.
-In~\cite{hs02}, it was shown that a pushout of graphs can lead to a pullback structure of the C*-algebra of the quantum sphere.
-This remarkable feature was explored in~\cite{hkt20,hrt20,bs22}, where more general pushout-to-pullback theorems were proved.
+As mentioned before, the contravariant induction was already studied for injective graph homomorphisms.
+It starts in \cite[Definition~2.4.11]{aasm17} (quotient graphs), followed by \cite{hrt20} (admissible and strongly admissible inclusions), which was recently generalized in \cite{bs22} (breaking vertices allowed).
+Our motivation comes from noncommutative topology, which includes the theory of \mbox{$q$-de}\-formations of algebras of functions on certain compact topological spaces.
+In~\cite{hs08}, it was shown that pushouts (unions) of graphs lead to pullback structures of the C*-algebras of even quantum spheres.
+This remarkable feature was explored in~\cite{hrt20,bs22}, where more general pushout-to-pullback theorems were proved.
 Similar results can be found in the context of higher-rank graph C*-algebras~\cite{kpsw16} and Cuntz--Pimsner algebras~\cite{rs11}.
+However, when restricted to graph C*-algebras, these results have limited scope as they assume graphs to be without sinks (\cite{kpsw16}) or to be row finite (\cite{rs11}).